SoumyaRPanda-dev/SRP-THEGREAT/README.md

 - 👋 Hi, I’m @SRP-THEGREAT
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning core java
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on coding
 - 📫 How to reach me via twitter link in bio

 <!---